elissasoroj/Understory/docs/about.md

-???+ tip "Before You Start Bushwhacking!"
+???+ warning "Before You Start Bushwhacking!"

     <center>This site is currently under construction, but you are welcome to poke around! <br> The wheel barrow icon :material-wheel-barrow: indicates features that may not be released yet. <br>
     If you have time to provide some feedback, please do at this link: , or direct comments and suggestions to ess2239@columbia.edu</center>